usnistgov/CastVoteRecords/CastVoteRecords_UML_Documentation.md

 `generated-rules`|To indicate that the contest selection was generated per contest rules.
 `invalidated-rules`|To indicate that the contest selection was invalidated by the generating device because of contest rules.
 `needs-adjudication`|To indicate that the contest selection was flagged by the generating device for adjudication.
+`not-indicated`|For a CVRContestSelection with no SelectionPosition, i.e. to specify the position contains no marks or other indications.
 `other`|Used in conjunction with CVRContestSelection::OtherStatus when no other value in this enumeration applies.

 ### <a name="_18_0_5_43401a7_1475850124791_123384_4291"></a>*The **ContestStatus** Enumeration*